Anglo American (LON:AAL) Receives “Buy” Rating from Deutsche Bank

-Deutsche Bank reissued their buy rating on shares of Anglo American (LON:AAL) in a research report sent to investors on Tuesday morning, ThisIsMoney.Co.Uk reports.
+Deutsche Bank reiterated their buy rating on shares of Anglo American (LON:AAL) in a research report sent to investors on Thursday morning, ThisIsMoney.Co.Uk reports.

-Several other equities analysts also recently weighed in on AAL.
-Goldman Sachs Group reissued a buy rating on shares of Anglo American in a research note on Tuesday, August 13th.
-Jefferies Financial Group raised their price target on shares of Anglo American from GBX 2,200 ($28.75) to GBX 2,400 ($31.36) and gave the stock a buy rating in a research note on Wednesday, October 23rd.
-Royal Bank of Canada reissued a top pick rating on shares of Anglo American in a research note on Wednesday, October 23rd.
-HSBC decreased their price target on shares of Anglo American from GBX 2,400 ($31.36) to GBX 2,375 ($31.03) and set a buy rating on the stock in a research note on Wednesday, October 23rd.
-Finally, Shore Capital reissued a not rated rating on shares of Anglo American in a research note on Thursday, October 3rd.
-Four research analysts have rated the stock with a sell rating, five have issued a hold rating, nine have given a buy rating and one has assigned a strong buy rating to the stock.
-Anglo American presently has an average rating of Hold and a consensus price target of GBX 2,110.33 ($27.58).
+Several other analysts also recently weighed in on AAL.
+HSBC lowered their target price on shares of Anglo American from GBX 2,400 ($31.36) to GBX 2,375 ($31.03) and set a buy rating on the stock in a report on Wednesday, October 23rd.
+Jefferies Financial Group boosted their price objective on shares of Anglo American from GBX 2,200 ($28.75) to GBX 2,400 ($31.36) and gave the stock a buy rating in a report on Wednesday, October 23rd.
+UBS Group reissued a sell rating on shares of Anglo American in a report on Wednesday.
+Shore Capital reissued a not rated rating on shares of Anglo American in a report on Thursday, October 3rd.
+Finally, DZ Bank boosted their price objective on shares of Anglo American from GBX 1,580 ($20.65) to GBX 1,600 ($20.91) and gave the stock a sell rating in a report on Wednesday, October 30th.
+Four analysts have rated the stock with a sell rating, five have assigned a hold rating, nine have given a buy rating and one has assigned a strong buy rating to the stock.
+The company currently has an average rating of Hold and an average price target of GBX 2,110.33 ($27.58).

 Anglo American plc, together with its subsidiaries, engages in exploring, mining, and processing various metals and minerals worldwide.
 The company explores for rough and polished diamonds, copper, platinum group metals, metallurgical and thermal coal, and iron; and nickel and manganese ores, as well as alloys.